juei-dev/adsbmonitor/README.md

 Oct 28, 2021: The initial version containing quite lot of bugs and unfinished features.
 E.g. scrolling / refresh of the aircrafts tends to be very irritating when the list of aircrafts is long.
 Also FD mock up (hover the mouse over the aircraft callsign to display) has unfinished stuff like pitch calculation and altitude "roller".
 Additionally, the code is just in one html and requires cleaning up & breaking into several .js -files (preferrably minified).
 But that comes later.
 Hopefully.

+Oct 30, 2021: Rewrote part of the table code & bug fixes.
+Added a feature which allows filter/limit infomation on the alti-bar and aircraft table to the visible on the map only

 ---
 Feel free to use or modify this to your own needs - there's no guarantee that this would be updated over the time ;-)